getml/terraform-modules/gcp-function-schedule/README.md

-# GCP Cloud Function HTTPS Trigger
+# GCP Cloud Function Schedule Trigger

 Opinionated module to create a GCP 2nd gen Cloud Function, without  the need to create a separate zip file and upload it to GCS, and without the need to create a separate service account and manually assign roles to it.